psiace-archive/awesome-stars/README.md

 - [tinyhttp/tinyhttp](https://github.com/tinyhttp/tinyhttp) - 🦄 0-legacy, tiny & fast web framework as a replacement of Express
 - [takayama-lily/vscode-qq](https://github.com/takayama-lily/vscode-qq) - 基于安卓QQ协议的vscode-qq扩展
 - [peterkhayes/pitchfinder](https://github.com/peterkhayes/pitchfinder) - A compilation of pitch detection algorithms for Javascript.
-- [ant-design/ant-design](https://github.com/ant-design/ant-design) - 🌈  A UI Design Language and React UI library
+- [ant-design/ant-design](https://github.com/ant-design/ant-design) - An enterprise-class UI design language and React UI library
 - [material-shell/material-shell](https://github.com/material-shell/material-shell) - A modern desktop interface for Linux.
 Improve your user experience and get rid of the anarchy of traditional desktop workflows.
 Designed to simplify navigation and reduce the need to manipulate windows in order to improve productivity.
 It's meant to be 100% predictable and bring the benefits of tools coveted by professionals to everyone.
 - [hylerrix/deno-tutorial](https://github.com/hylerrix/deno-tutorial) - :sauropod: 长期更新的《Deno 钻研之术》！循序渐进学 Deno & 先易后难补 Node & 面向未来的 Deno Web 应用开发
 - [nodegui/react-nodegui](https://github.com/nodegui/react-nodegui) - Build performant, native and cross-platform desktop applications with native React + powerful CSS like styling.🚀